Frequently Asked Questions

 If you want the quickest harvest, these varieties are typically ready in under 10 days:

-- Radish: 6-8 days.
+- Radish: 6 to 8 days.
 One of the fastest and easiest to grow.
 Bold, peppery flavor.

-- Mustard: 7-10 days.
+- Mustard: 7 to 10 days.
 Ranges from mild to spicy depending on variety.

-Slower varieties like peas (10-14 days), sunflower (10-14 days), and basil (16-21 days) take longer but are worth the wait for their unique flavors and textures.
+Slower varieties like peas (10 to 14 days), sunflower (10 to 14 days), and basil (16 to 21 days) take longer but are worth the wait for their unique flavors and textures.
+Our fastest beginner crop has its own guide: How to Grow Radish Microgreens.

 What are the easiest microgreens for beginners?

-If you're just starting out, we recommend beginning with these varieties:
+If you are just starting out, we recommend beginning with these varieties:

-- Sunflower: Hearty, satisfying to grow, and produces visually impressive results.
-Great first "wow" moment.
+- Sunflower: hearty, satisfying to grow, and produces visually impressive results.
+A great first "wow" moment.

 Start with one or two varieties to learn the process before experimenting with more challenging seeds.
-Our free downloadable PDF guides and YouTube tutorials walk you through everything step by step.
+Our broccoli and radish guides are great starting points, along with our free downloadable PDF guides and YouTube tutorials.

-Read our blog: Where to Start with Growing Microgreens: A Complete Beginner's Guide
+Read our blog: How to Start Growing Microgreens: A Beginner's Guide

 Safety & Quality